Dharmasastha017/Demo/README.md

 My father name is Rajesh.
 My mother name is Sheela.
 my father occupation is bunk cashier and my mother occupation is home maker.
+My role model is my father because of is simplicity, knowledge etc..
 THANK YOU SIR FOR SPENDING TIME FOR READING MY DETAILS